AlfieDarko/job-slink/README.md

 Using TravisCI and AWS will allow me to develop my devops skills.
 Being able to deploy features as part of a dev team means this is an important part I need to master.

+I also get to use a new style of [git workflow](https://sdlambert.github.io/2015/04/09/git-workflow-for-solo-development/) which is more developer/contributor friendly than I previously have done on solo projects.

+All in all this is a good project to test my technical ability and so I can assess my internal thought processes when it comes to software development.

 ## Installation